-Thus, if I may be allowed to return to the Platonic image, I would venture to say that all of these characters are mere shadows of a personality that they conceal; they are professional role-players acting out appearances; they are prisoners inside a cave-mask that envelops-covers them, making it difficult to identify them.
-56
+are professional role-players acting out appearances; they are prisoners inside a cave-mask that envelops-covers them, making it difficult to identify them.57

 The natural sphere of knowledge is life, the realm of the living, the upper world, while death is the lot of the Mannons.
-Of all the Mannons, Ezra is - until Lavinia's final entombment - the emblematic example of this.
-It was the war - and its legacy of death - that, paradoxically, allowed him to think of life: "... in this war...
+Of all the Mannons, Ezra is-until Lavinia's final entombment-the emblematic example of this.
+It was the war-and its legacy of death-that, paradoxically, allowed him to think of life: "... in this war...
 Death was so common, it didn't mean anything.
 That freed me to think of life".
 However, the modus cogitandi of the family is contradicted even by the white splendour of a Greek temple which, as we have seen, never manages to satisfy their pagan expectations.
 To celebrate the Sabbath, the Mannons went to the white meeting-house "and meditated on death.
 Life was a dying.
 Being born was starting to die.
 Death was being born...!"
-(2.937).
+(II, 937).
 On seeing his father's dead body deprived of the light of life, Orin recognizes the death that he had always detected in him because, like one of the occupants of the Platonic cave, Ezra had always been a prisoner, a captive of a statuary coldness: "Death sits so naturally on you!
 Death becomes the Mannons!
-You were always like the statue of an eminent dead man... looking over the head of life without a sign of recognition" (2.975).
+You were always like the statue of an eminent dead man... looking over the head of life without a sign of recognition" (II, 975).